veracity/veracity-documentation/common/markdown/powerbi/Power bi.md

 ### Part 3: How to use the Power BI publishing tool towards customers
-You are now the owner and admin of your service in Veracity and will see your service as a tile under ‘My Services’.
+You are now the owner and admin of your service in Veracity and will see your service as a tile under ï¿½My Servicesï¿½.
 Now that you have created your first report you are ready to share it with your customer.
 Your customer(s) obtain access to your reports through your Power BI application page.
 When clicking on the tile you will land on the home page of your site:

 INSERT SCREENSHOT

-Navigate to the ‘admin’ page where you will see four tiles:
+Navigate to the ï¿½adminï¿½ page where you will see four tiles:

 INSERT SCREENSHOT

-To learn more about each item on this page, hover your mouse cursor over the ’?’ icon and a tool tip will be displayed with more contextual information.
+To learn more about each item on this page, hover your mouse cursor over the ï¿½?ï¿½ icon and a tool tip will be displayed with more contextual information.
 The application is meant to give an intuitive user experience with several tool tips throughout.
 However, we recommend you read through the tutorial for the application the first time.

 # Tutorial